-Any decision of the graduate program committee under the provisions of this section may be appealed to the senate graduate studies committee through the dean of graduate studies.
-The student has the right to appear before the senate graduate studies committee when the case is heard.
-The decision of that committee shall be final.
+Any decision of the graduate program committee may be appealed to the appeals subcommittee of the senate graduate studies committee, by submission of an appeal to the dean of graduate studies.
+The decision of the appeals subcommittee shall be final.

-For information on how to go on leave or withdraw from a course, see the Dean of Graduate Studies website, Section 1.8.
+For information on how to go on leave or withdraw from a course, see the Graduate and Postdoctoral Studies website, Section 1.8.

 The Graduate Program Assistant keeps an ongoing record of the student’s progress in the Program.
 This record lists all courses completed and in progress.
 The record also includes Progress Reports, Progress Evaluations and information on grades, course instructors, course outlines, project proposals, awards, fellowships, activities, productions, and presentations.

-Communication forms an integral part of successful advancement through the MFA degree.
-The student shares the responsibility of maintaining communication with their Supervisor and Supervisory Committee, the Graduate Program Chair, the Graduate Program Assistant, Faculty, and other students.
+Communication forms an integral part of successful advancement through the MA degree.
+The student shares the responsibility of maintaining communication with their Readers/Co-Supervisors, the MA Program Coordinator, the Graduate Program Chair, the Graduate Program Assistant, Faculty, and other students.